fanavarro/lexical-analysis-obo-foundry/README.md

     - **metrics.jar**: Command line based java application to obtain the readability and the structural accuracy metrics for a set of ontologies.
 The source code is available [here](https://github.com/fanavarro/ontology-metrics).
     - **getMetricsMembers.sh**: Bash script to obtain the metrics for the OBO Foundry member ontologies.
 This script read the folder */data/ontologies/member_ontologies* and put the results in */results/members_results*.
     - **getMetricsMembers.sh**: Bash script to obtain the metrics for the OBO Foundry candidate ontologies.
 This script read the folder */data/ontologies/candidate_ontologies* and put the results in */results/candidates_results*.
-    - **data_analysis.R**: R script intended to be open in an interactive rstudio session.
-It contains the R commands used to perform the statistical and clusering analysis, including commented lines that help to follow the script.
+    - **descriptive_analysis.R**: R script intended to be opened in an interactive rstudio session.
+It contains the R commands used to perform the descriptive analysis, including basic statistics and plots.
+It also includes commented lines that help to follow the script.
+    - **evaluome.R**: R script that performs a metric analysis by using evaluome library, among others.
+This includes a clustering analysis to find optimal metric partitions.
+The script is intended to be opened in an interactive rstudio session.
+    - **correlation_analysis.R**: R script that performs a correlation analysis between the systematic naming value of the lexical regularity classes and their number of transitive subclasses.
+The script is intended to be opened in an interactive rstudio session.

-- The **results** folder contains subfolders with the results provided by each step, namely:
+- The **results** folder contains several subfolders and files with the results provided by each step, namely:
     - **candidates_results**: Folder including TSV files for each candidate ontology, including its metric values.
 A file called *allMetrics.tsv* is also included, in which the information about all the candidate ontologies is merged.
     - **members_results**: Folder including TSV files for each member ontology, including its metric values.
 A file called *allMetrics.tsv* is also included, in which the information about all the member ontologies is merged.
     - **detailed_files**: Folder including detailed files for each (ontology, metric) pair, including extra information at entity level.
-    - **dendrograms**: Folder including the dendrograms obtained by the clustering analysis.
-In the case of the ontology clustering according the readability or the structural accuracy metrics, extra figures evaluating each cluster are provided.
+    - **systematic_naming_correlation_subclass.csv**: File with the results of the correlation analysis between the number of transitive subclasses of a lexical regularity class and its score for the systematic naming metric.
+This is a CSV file indicating, for each evaluated ontology, its number of lexical regularity classes, the Spearman correlation obtained between the number of transitive subclasses of a lexical regularity class and its score for the systematic naming metric, and the corresponding p-value indicating the significance.

 # How to reproduce the results